zanayr/chroma/src/README.md

 //  logs "hsva(350, 25%, 100%, 1)" to the console
 ```

-**ToArray**
+### ToArray
 The toArray method returns an array of numerical rgb values.
 ```
 console.log(color.toArray(''));
 //  logs [255, 193, 205, 1] to the console
 ```

-To avoid recieving an alpha value, simply pass true as a parameter.
+To avoid receiving an alpha value, simply pass true as a parameter.
 ```
 console.log(color.toArray(true));
 //  logs [255, 193, 205] to the console